 The 1098T form is informational only and should not be considered tax advice.

-Your 2020 1098-T will be available online in your WINS.
-In order to access your 1098-T form online, you must first grant consent to receive your 1098-T electronically.
+Your 2022 1098-T will be available online in your WINS.
+In order to access your 1098-T form online, you must first grant consent (if you have not previously granted consent) to receive your 1098-T electronically (if you haven't already done so).
 To grant consent and access your tax form:

 For 2019 and prior years, all 1098-T forms were mailed out to student mailing addresses as of January 31st.
 Due to a change by the University of Wisconsin System’s vendor, the 1098-T Tax Form is not available online.
 If you need to access an additional copy of your 1098-T Tax Form (2019 -previous years), please contact our office at mailto:firstname.lastname@example.org.
 Please provide the full name of the student, date of birth, last 4 digits of social security number and the year needed.